William (Hank) Murrah

 Educational Research, Measurement, and Assessment

-Short BioDr.
-Murrah is an Associate Professor of Quantitative Methods at Auburn University.
+Short BioHank Murrah is the Department Head, Educational Foundations, Leadership, and Technology, and he is also an Associate Professor of Quantitative Methods at Auburn University.
 He teaches introductory and advanced research methods courses in the College of Education.
 His expertise is in cognitive development and learning.
 His research is focused on understanding how our early experiences, motor learning, motivation, and emotions impact how we learn and think in formal and informal educational settings.
 He uses large scale data sets including Early Childhood Longitudinal Studies (ECLS) and the National Longitudinal Study of Youth (NLSY), and is currently also working with the Adolescent Brain Cognitive Development (ABCD) data.

 Dr. Murrah is a Co-Founder of the Quantitative Methods in Educational Research (QMER) learning community, and is a co-director of the SCALES Lab.